From the Book:

 Patterns of Behavior

 Love Bombing - is constant attention and constant contact, including excessive texting all throughout the day and hours and hours of phone or FaceTime conversation regularly.
-Spending excessive amounts of time together to the exclusion of everyone else in your life (my ex was downright attitudinal if I accept a call from anyone other than my child when we were together), excessive gift giving, and excessive compliments.
+It also involves spending excessive amounts of time together to the exclusion of everyone else in your life (my ex was downright attitudinal if I accepted a call from anyone other than my child when we were together), excessive gift-giving, and excessive compliments.
 Falling in love very fast or saying they’ve never felt like this before could also be love bombing.

 dependence on them for your sense of self-worth.